madebyollin/taesd/README.md

 ![](images/reconstruction_example.jpg)

 The original / decoded images are of shape `3xHxW` with values in approximately `[0, 1]`, and the latents are of shape `4x(H/8)x(W/8)` with values in approximately `[-3, 3]`.
-You can clip and quantize the latents into 8-bit PNGs without much loss of quality.
-TAESD's latents should look pretty much like Stable Diffusion latents.
+You can clip and quantize TAESD latents into 8-bit PNGs without much loss of quality.
+TAESD latents should look pretty much like Stable Diffusion latents.

 ![](./images/compare_encoders.jpg)